raul23/organize-ebooks/README.rst

 =====
 `organize_ebooks.py <./organize_ebooks/scripts/organize_ebooks.py>`_ automatically organize folders with potentially huge amounts of unorganized ebooks.
 This is done by renaming the files with proper names and moving them to other folders.

+The new names are obtained based on the ISBNs found in the ebook files.
+These ISBNs are extracted by using progressively more complex methods (from searching the filename to OCRing the given file) depending on the user's specified options (see `Script usage <#script-usage>`_).

 It is a Python port of `organize-ebooks.sh <https://github.com/na--/ebook-tools/blob/master/organize-ebooks.sh>`_ from `ebook-tools <https://github.com/na--/ebook-tools>`_ written in shell by `na-- <https://github.com/na-->`_.